-I was a marketing executive for 20 years, with a 1.5 year stint as a dog walking/pet sitting business owner.
-In this capacity, I led marketing initiatives for global companies like Unilever, Intel, McDonald’s, and Sony Pictures.
+I was a marketing executive for 20 years, with a 1.5 year stint as the owner of a dog walking/pet sitting business.
+As a marketing professional, I led marketing initiatives for global companies like Unilever, Intel, McDonald’s, and Sony Pictures.
 The projects I worked on were glamorous and fun, but something was missing and it felt like my soul was being sucked dry.

 As I began to dedicate time toward figuring out what was next, I thought about a concept a friend introduced me to nearly eight years ago – becoming a life coach.